I’m using my non-existent psychic powers to predict that you’re here looking for some of the best views in NYC.

 Want killer views of Times Square but don’t want to deal with all the hordes of tourists or full-grown men accosting you in Elmo costumes?

-If you’re emphatically nodding your head “yes” right now then say hello to R Lounge.
+If you’re emphatically nodding your head “yes” right now then say hello to R Lounge since this is easily one of the best things to do in Times Square.

 It’s tucked away inside the Renaissance Times Square Hotel and offers its patrons killer views of the bright lights and yellow cabs that are known to frequent the area.